martinsumner/riak_kv/docs/NextGenReplGuide.md

 - Each replication event will be placed on all queues relevant to that event, but only on one node within the cluster.
 - Each queue is prioritised so that real-time events are consumed prior to any events related to batch or reconciliation activity.
 - Queues that grow beyond a configurable size are persisted to disk to manage the memory overhead of replication.
-- The queues are all temporary (even where persisting to disk); replication references will be lost on node failure or on node restart.
+- The queues are all temporary (even when persisting to disk); replication references will be lost on node failure or on node restart.
-- It is expected that real-time replication is always supported by inter-cluster reconciliation (i.e. such as that provide by NextGenRepl full-sync) to cover scenarios where references are lost.
+- It is expected that real-time replication is always supported by inter-cluster reconciliation (i.e. such as that provided by NextGenRepl full-sync) to cover scenarios where references are lost.

 A Sink cluster, one receiving replication events, must have sink workers configured to read from a remote queue on Source clusters.